pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/signatures.md

 ### Unhashed Subpacket Deduplication

+Unhashed subpacket areas are malleable and so may have subpackets added or removed in transit, either innocently or maliciously.
+A receiving implementation SHOULD clean the unhashed area of subpackets that are not meaningful or trustworthy outside the hashed area.
 If two signature packets are bitwise identical apart from differences in their unhashed subpacket areas, an implementation MAY merge them into a single signature.
-The unhashed subpacket area of the merged signature SHOULD contain the subpackets from both original signatures.
-If two unhashed subpackets are bitwise identical, they MUST be deduplicated.
+If two unhashed subpackets in the merged signature are bitwise identical, they MUST be deduplicated.
-Otherwise, all unhashed subpackets SHOULD be included, even if this results in multiple subpackets of the same type.
+Otherwise, the unhashed subpacket area of the merged signature SHOULD contain the useful subpackets from both original signatures, even if this means multiple subpackets of the same type.

 ## Redundancy of Certification Signature Types

-There are four types of certification signature defined in the standards (0x10..0x13).
+There are four types of certification signature defined in [RFC9580] (0x10..0x13).
 All may be created by either the key owner or a third party, and may be calculated over either a User ID packet or a User Attribute packet.
 In addition, a Certification Revocation signature revokes signatures of any certification type.
 Historically, as in [RFC1991](https://datatracker.ietf.org/doc/html/rfc1991), certifications were only made by third parties.